 Il Yong Chun, Ph.D.

 Il Yong Chun received the B.Eng. degree in Electrical Engineering from Korea University in 2009, and the Ph.D. degree in Electrical and Computer Engineering from Purdue University in 2015.

 He joined the School of Electronic and Electrical Engineering at Sungkyunkwan University (SKKU) in 2021, as an Assistant Professor.
 Prior to joining SKKU, he was an Assistant Professor of Electrical and Computer Engineering at the University of Hawaiʻi, Mānoa, a Research Fellow in Electrical Engineering and Computer Science at The University of Michigan, and a Postdoctoral Research Associate in Mathematics at Purdue University, from 2019-2021, 2016-2019, and 2015-2016, respectively.

-He is also affiliated with the Electrical and Computer Engineering and Artificial Intelligence departments.
+He is also affiliated with the Artificial Intelligence and Electrical and Computer Engineering departments.